Flash powder: Aluminium and chlorate

-It is considered critically important to exclude sulfur and any acidic components from these mixtures.
-Sulfur oxidises and absorbs moisture to produce sulfuric and thionic acids; any acid in the mixture makes it unstable.
 Sometimes a few percent of bicarbonate or carbonate buffer is added to the mixture to ensure the absence of acidic impurities.

-Sulfur is deliberately added as a third component to this mixture in order to reduce the activation energy.
-However this gives the problem with acid production and instability and so these mixtures are generally considered too unstable to be stored and must be mixed immediately before use.
-Antimony trisulfide may be used as an alternative, and is more stable in storage.
+Sulfur is often added as a third component to this mixture in order to reduce the activation energy.
+Antimony trisulfide may be used as an alternative and is more stable in storage.

 Potassium nitrate, aluminium and sulfur

 This composition, usually in a ratio of 5 parts potassium nitrate, to 3 parts aluminum powder, to 2 parts sulfur, is especially popular with hobbyists.
 It is not very quick-burning unless exceptionally fine ingredients are used.
-Although it incorporates sulfur, it is in fact fairly stable, sustaining multiple hits from a hammer onto a hard surface.
-Adding 2% of its weight with boric acid is reputed to significantly increase stability and shelf life, through resistance to dampening through ambient humidity.
-Other ratios such as 6 KNO3/3 Al/2 S and 5 KNO3/2 Al/3 S also exist and work.
-All ratios have similar burn times and strength, although 5 KNO3/3 Al/2 S seems to be dominant.
+Adding 2% by weight boric acid can potentially improve shelf-life and help prevent spontaneous combustion, as it neutralises amides created by decomposition of the nitrate.